[Home ] [Archive] [ فارسی ]

 isfj 2025, 34(3): 75-89 Back to browse issues page

-Effect of silver (AgNPs) and silica nanoparticles (SiO2NPs) on growth indices and photosynthetic pigments in the microalgae, Nannochloropsis oculata
+Study of the effect of silver nanoparticles (AgNPs) and silica nanoparticles (SiO2NPs) on growth indices and photosynthetic pigments of the phytoplankton, Nannochloropsis oculata

 Keywords: Nanotechnology, Aquatic nanotoxicology, Microalgae, Acute toxicity, Chlorophyll.